kyjimmy/MRS_GABA/README.md

 • It conducts quality control by excluding scans with either GABA+ fit errors of greater than 15% or an implausible GABA+ fit value greater than one or less than zero.

-• After orgnaizing the data, it compares the GABA+ values across groups (ASD,ADHD,OCD,CTRL) using a weighted linear mixed-effects regression model controlling for age, sex, scanner and data format (TWIX or rda) with a random intercept for subject.
+• After organizing the data, it compares the GABA+ values across groups (ASD,ADHD,OCD,CTRL) using a weighted linear mixed-effects regression model controlling for age, sex, scanner and data format (TWIX or rda) with a random intercept for subject.

 • Lastly, it visualizes the data using ggplot.